wayfair-archive/tesla/README.md

 ## Developing

 To build Tesla, simply open the csproj file in Visual Studio and press Build, or use msbuild.
+Once done, what you need to actually deploy is TeslaSQL\bin\Release\TeslaSQL.exe, log4net.dll and gelf4net.dll.

 To run the unit tests, use Tests/xunit-1.9.1/xunit.gui.x86.exe or run the console version.
 Make sure all tests pass before submitting a pull request!